GoogleChromeLabs/postcss-jit-props/README.md

 <br>

 `postcss-jit-props` watches for CSS variables and ensures a value entry exists in the stylesheet.
+[Try in browser](https://stackblitz.com/edit/postcss-jit-props-sandbox?file=postcss.config.js)

-This lets you provide a huge pool of properties for development and design, and rather than try and purge unused variables, only adds what was used.
+This lets you **provide a huge pool of properties** for development and design, and rather than try and purge unused variables, **only adds what was used**.

-Plugin supports providing variables as **Javascript, JSON or CSS** 👍

 <br>